 At the National Bank of Belgium’s Museum, several “inflationary notes” are showcased.
 For example, a German Reichsbank note dating from 1923 that is worth no less than 200 billion Deutsche Marks.
 Even though one might have the impression that only billiionaires can pay with banknotes like these, in reality they are virtually worthless.
 At the time, the Weimar Republic in Germany was going through a period of hyperinflation.
 Inflation means a general and lasting an increase in the prices of goods and services.
 When a general rise in prices increase really takes off and gets out of control, this is called hyperinflation.
 Historical examples like the Weimar Republic in Germany, and Zimbabwe and Venezuela show that hyperinflation goes hand in hand with economic instability.
 So, it is hardly surprising that the main objective of the European Central Bank is to guarantee the purchasing power of the euro by ensuring price stability in the euro area.
 When prices rise too fast, your purchasing power is reduced.
 Or, in other words, your euros are losing value, so that your trust in the euro also drops and this situation is bad for the economy.
 But make no mistake!
 Price stability does not mean that there are no price rises at all.
 The economy has to be able to grow continuously.
-This is why the objective is to let prices rise by just under 2 % each year.
+This is why the objective is to let prices rise by 2 % each year.

 At the Museum, some remarkable inflationary banknotes can be found, such as the 500 billion Yugoslavian dinar note or the 1 million trillion Hungarian pengö note (1,000,000,000,000,000,000,000 pengö).